C6WX/Year-2-Technical-Art/Week 2/Material Systems and Techniques.md

 #### Problems during creation

-1. A glitch occured with the material where the shadows took over the whole material so that it could'nt be seen.
+1. A glitch occurred with the material where the shadows took over the whole material so that it could'nt be seen.

 #### Solutions